Struggling to stay fit? We’ve got solutions for common exercise excuses

 There’s also a range of group fitness classes aimed at mums with kids that either include childcare or you can bring your children along.
 An online search should show you some local options.

 Finding a parent in the same situation as you could also help – either you can motivate each other to exercise together, going on walks with the kids, or one of you can child-mind while the other gets a chance to have some fitness time alone, then you switch.

 Exercise dilemma 4: You travel for work

 If you find yourself spending more nights in a hotel than your own bed, it’s hard to get into a fitness routine.
 And not all hotels have gyms, meaning that even with the best of intentions, it can seem a whole lot easier to spend any free time relaxing instead.

 Workout solution: Gone are the days when you have to rely on the hotel gym and pool to meet your fitness needs – thanks to modern technology, you now have a range of fitness options at your fingertips.

 There are plenty of great workout apps to download.
 For equipment-free workouts, try Nike+ Training Club or Sworkit.
 MapMyRun is a great app for not only tracking workouts but also offering a member-sourced route archive that you can use to find nearby runs.
 BioConnected wireless earphones provide fitness tracking and in-ear coaching (HCF members can save $40 on the retail price).
 The MINDBODY app is great for locating and booking nearby fitness classes.

-WHICH CARDIO IS FOR YOU: STEADY STATE OR HIIT?
+WHICH CARDIO IS RIGHT FOR YOU: STEADY STATE OR HIIT?

 Longer sessions at a moderate pace or less time but much more intensity?
-We compare the differences.
+We compare the differences between these cardio workouts.

 WHAT KIND OF EXERCISER ARE YOU?